-The primary outcome in the RCTs of esketamine was improvement in symptoms, based on change from baseline in MADRS score at week four.16-18 Commonly cited minimum clinically important difference (MCID) for MADRS ranges from 1.6 to 1.9.
-Clinical response, defined as at least 50% improvement in MADRS scale at week four from baseline; and clinical remission rate, defined as reaching 12 or less on MADRS scale at week four were secondary outcomes reported in these trials.
+The primary outcome in the RCTs of esketamine was improvement in symptoms, based on change from baseline in MADRS score at week four.^{15,16,19} Commonly cited minimum clinically important difference (MCID) for MADRS ranges from 1.6 to 1.9.38 Clinical response, defined as at least 50% improvement in MADRS scale at week four from baseline; and clinical remission rate, defined as reaching 12 or less on MADRS scale at week four were secondary outcomes reported in these trials.

-In TRANSFORM-2, flexible dosed esketamine plus background antidepressant resulted in greater improvement in MADRS score compared to placebo plus background antidepressant at four weeks (mean change from baseline (CFB) -21.4 vs. -17.0; least square mean difference [LSMD] -4.0; 95% CI: -7.31, -0.64; P = 0.020) (Table 3.3).
-In TRANSFORM-1, both doses of esketamine (56 mg and 84 mg) showed a numerically greater improvement from baseline compared to placebo (mean CFB -19.0 & -18.8 vs. -14.8), however, statistical significance was not demonstrated with the 84 mg esketamine plus background antidepressant versus placebo plus background antidepressant.
-Therefore, the 56 mg dose was not formally evaluated based on predefined testing sequence.
-However, exploratory analysis showed that patients in the 56 mg arm of esketamine experienced a greater improvement compared to the placebo arm (LSMD -4.1; 95% CI: -7.67, -0.49; p=0.0114).
-As noted above, we conducted random effect meta-analysis of TRANSFORM-1 & -2.
+In TRANSFORM-2, flexible dosed esketamine plus background antidepressant resulted in greater improvement in MADRS score compared to placebo plus background antidepressant at four weeks (mean change from baseline (CFB) -21.4 vs. -17.0; least square mean difference [LSMD] -4.0; 95% CI: -7.31, -0.64; P =0.020) (Table 3.3).19 A prespecified subgroup analysis conducted based on number of antidepressants failed showed a statistically significant greater reduction in MADRS score favoring esketamine over placebo in patients who had failed three or more antidepressants (n=66; LSMD] -11.3; 95% CI: -16.9, -5.8), but not for patients who had failed less than three antidepressants (n=135; LSMD: -0.4; 95% CI: -4.4, 3.5).
+In TRANSFORM-1, both doses of esketamine (56 mg and 84 mg) showed a numerically greater improvement from baseline compared to placebo (mean CFB -19.0 & -18.8 vs. -14.8), however, statistical significance was not demonstrated with the 84 mg esketamine plus background antidepressant versus placebo plus background antidepressant.15 Therefore, the 56 mg dose was not formally evaluated based on predefined testing sequence.
+However, exploratory analysis showed that patients in the 56 mg arm of esketamine experienced a greater improvement compared to the placebo arm (LSMD -4.1; 95% CI: -7.67, -0.49; p=0.0114).39 As noted above, we conducted random effect meta-analysis of TRANSFORM-1 & -2.
 We pooled the two esketamine doses in TRANSFORM-1 (56 mg and 84 mg) into one single esketamine arm for the meta-analysis.
 Results of the meta-analysis was in favor of esketamine, showing a greater improvement on MADRS score for esketamine plus background antidepressant compared to placebo plus background antidepressant (Mean difference: -3.84; 95% CI: -6.29, -1.39) (Figure 3.1).
-The magnitude of change exceeds MCID criteria.
+The magnitude of change exceeds MCID criteria.38